Jimmybubbles/project_two_mockup/README.md

 ##THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them

+name, image tag, links to sections(about me, work, contact)

 ------------------------------------------------------------------------

 WHEN I click one of the links in the navigation